 BOARD OF DIRECTORS

-Teresa Langebrake, SECRETARY
+Teresa Langebrake, BOARD CHAIR

-Tammy Atkinson-Harmon, FINANCE COMMITTEE SECRETARY
+Tammy Atkinson-Harmon, TREASURER

 I work for Bank of America and just had my 37 year work anniversary!
 I love hiking, trail running and anything to do with nature.
 I also love traveling and reading.
 I have only one year of experience with Dragon Boating but it has been one of the most positive, fun experiences of my life.
 I wasn't much for teams before, but I absolutely loved our team and I loved every single thing about it.
 I did not expect to love it as much as I do but it has been such a rewarding experience and I feel like I have made some lifelong friends.

 Bill King, FUNDRAISING DIRECTOR

 After moving back to Louisville in 2018, my wife and I were looking for something to do together.
 Dragon Boating seemed the perfect fit.
 It was something we could do together and we met a lot of wonderful people.
 After a couple of sessions I was hooked.
 I eventually got drafted into leading a couple of teams for the company I work at.
 2019 saw a deeper dive into the sport by completing my level 2 coaching training and attending the PanAm training camp in Tampa.
 The best thing about dragon boating is that almost anyone can do it, from petite to XXXL and the comradery can’t be beat.
 There is no better feeling then when 20 people work in unison for a common goal.